ufrshubham/raylib-dart/README.md

 - This package uses a custom fork of [raylib](https://github.com/ufrshubham/raylib) added as submodule under vendors.
 So stock raylib binaries might not work.

 - Some APIs from raylib are not exposed because I feel that dart already has native libraries to handle such things.
 For example:
   - Logging
   - File management (expect dropped file APIs)
   - MemAlloc and MemFree

+- For a full list exposed APIs, check the [Cheatsheet](Cheatsheet.md)

 ## Usage